B2B Strategies to Out Maneuver Your Competition

 Position the greater value of your product and services to the buyer instead of features

 Features are easily comparable across brands and make you susceptible to competitors.
-Which is why most successful B2B companies sell their buyers on perceived value long before features are mentioned.
+This is why most successful B2B companies sell their buyers on perceived value long before features are mentioned.
 Knowing what your buyer needs through research and connecting the value of your product to that need, will lift conversion rates and increase sales.

 Start with a strong value proposition